WalkerRout/boids/README.md

 This is the core of the flocking; we want the boids to aggregate together, so we can emulate the behaviour of real-life birds.

 ## Setup
-1. Install conan with `sudo pip3 install conan` (assuming you have pip3 and are using unix, otherwise skip the sudo)
+1. Install conan with `sudo pip3 install conan` (assuming you have pip3 and are using unix)
 2. Mark the launch script executable with `chmod +x ./launch.sh`
 3. Build and run the simulation with `sudo ./launch.sh doit` (open launch.sh for more detailed options...)
    - This should automatically install dependencies on your system (raylib)